Frequently Asked Questions

 What is the turnaround time for a custom pack?

-Depending on the extent of the add ons and custom options, standard turnaround time is *4 weeks.
-If you have a specific deadline or an upcoming trip, email us at email@example.com with more information and we will do our best to meet your deadline.
-As always, we have "In Stock" packs that are available for immediate delivery with USPS 2-3 day priority shipping. *Subject to change depending on volume.
+Depending on the extent of the add ons and custom options, standard turnaround time is *4-5 weeks.
+If you have a specific deadline or an upcoming trip, email us at firstname.lastname@example.org with more information and we will do our best to meet your deadline.
+As always, we have "Ready Made" in stock packs that are available to ship in 7 days + USPS 2-3 day priority shipping (total of 10 days to your door or location). *Subject to change depending on volume.

 Are Waymark backpacks waterproof?